 I would score the airbox as 3/5.

-The intake itself is great quality, takes less time to install than the stocker takes to remove, is easy to clean, is very useful once you're at "stage 2+" power levels, and makes your bpv sound like a bov without having to put on some leaky atmospheric bov.
+The intake itself is great quality, takes less time to install than the stocker takes to remove, is easy to clean, is very useful once you're at "stage 2+" power levels, and makes your bpv sound like a bov without having to put on an atmospheric bov.
 Looks great too.
 Just wish it had higher quality clamps.

 I would score the SF Intake as 4/5